alphagov/government-service-design-manual/service-manual/design-and-content/resources/grids.md

 ## Cross browser support

-* Chrome, FF, Safari: All good
+* Chrome, FF, Safari, IE9: All good
-* IE 8: Regular grids are fine.
-Irregular grids don't work, because of reliance on nth-child
+* IE 7,8: Regular grids are fine.
+Irregular grids use first-child rather than nth-child.
+For multiple rows you'll need to pass in a $maxRows variable representing the maximum number of rows in the grid.
+* IE 6: All grid elements display 100% width